alexk99/the_router/bras/bras_howto_eng.md

 I am going to briefly describe them according to the context of our test lab.

 Dynamic interfaces (dynamic VIF) are created automatically by TheRouter software in a response to user packets received at a router port.
 They cannot be created via rcli interface or using a configuration file command.
-In order the router to start creating dynamic VIFs it should be configured on which port it should expect a subscribers traffic that should be processed using dynamic VIFs.
+In order for the router to start creating dynamic VIFs it should be configured on which port it should expect a subscribers traffic that should be processed using dynamic VIFs.

 	port 0 mtu 1500 tpid 0x8100 state enabled flags dynamic_vif bond_slaves 1,2